Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Chlorphenamine Maleate

 1. Blockade of H1-histamine Receptors

-Chlorphenamine primarily acts as a competitive antagonist at H1 receptors.
-In overdose, excessive blockade of these receptors leads to:
+Chlorphenamine acts primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. as a competitive antagonist at H1 receptors.
+In the event of an overdose, the excessive blockade of these receptors leads to:

 - CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
 It is responsible for processing information and controls many functions of the body. depressionDepression refers to a state of reduced mood and activity.
 In dogs and cats, it can be triggered by various factors, including illness, trauma, or changes in the environment. (sedationSedation refers to the state of calming or suppressing the central nervous system with medication, which reduces anxiety and irritability and sometimes induces a light sleep., somnolence)

-- At higher doses, or especially in cats, also CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
-It is responsible for processing information and controls many functions of the body. stimulation (restlessness, tremor, seizures)
+- In higher doses or particularly in cats, also CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
+It is responsible for processing information and controls many functions of the body. stimulation (restlessness, tremors, convulsions)

 Since chlorphenamine is lipophilic, it easily crosses the blood-brain barrierThe blood-brain barrier is a protective barrier between the blood vessels in the brain and the brain tissue.
 It prevents most substances in the bloodstream from entering the brain tissue, but allows nutrients and oxygen to pass through..
-This explains the central nervous effects such as:
+This explains the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+It is responsible for processing information and controls most functions of the body and behavior. effects such as:

 - Ataxia